jh3nd3rs0n/jargyle/README.md

 The following are miscellaneous notes regarding Jargyle.

 ### 6. 1.
-The Doc Attribute and the Doc Element
+The Doc XML Attribute and the Doc XML Element

 When using an existing configuration file to create a new configuration file, any XML comments from the existing configuration file cannot be transferred to the new configuration file.
-To preserve comments from one configuration file to the next configuration file, the `doc` attribute and the `doc` element can be used in certain XML elements.
+To preserve comments from one configuration file to the next configuration file, the `doc` XML attribute and the `<doc/>` XML element can be used in certain XML elements.

-You can use the `doc` attribute in the following XML elements:
+You can use the `doc` XML attribute in the following XML elements:

 -   `<clientAddressCriterion/>`
 -   `<commandCriterion/>`